sdr-enthusiasts/Buster-Docker-Fixes/README.md

 ## The problem

 Users of older "Buster" based ARM systems may experience problems running "Bullseye" based Docker Containers.
-For example, you may see errors in the logs indicating issues with the `RTC` or `Real Time Clock`.
+For example, you may see errors in the logs indicating issues such as:

+* With the `RTC`
+* `Real Time Clock`
+* Any odd error message that may have the word `Time` in it
+* Or be otherwise related to the clock.

 This is an example of such error message:

 ```
 sleep: cannot read realtime clock: Operation not permitted